Outdoor play doesn’t need to stop once the sun sets. These kids’ outdoor activities to do in the dark can be fun and exciting for all!

 Head outside and find a comfortable place to sit.
 Ask everyone to stay quiet for several minutes, taking note of everything that they hear.
 When the time is right, share your observations.
 Then repeat the process to see if you hear anything different the second time.

-Use light-up or glow-in-the-dark frisbees and balls.
-Other options include light-up Rocket Copters.
-Or get creative and tape spoke lights to a beach ball!
+Keep the games going after dark!
+Use light-up frisbees, glow-in-the-dark flying discs and light-up footballs.
+Other options include light-up slingshot rockets, which are a lot of fun.
+Or get creative and tape spoke lights or glow in the dark stars to a beach ball!

 Using a camera with an extremely slow shutter speed, you can “draw” in the air with flashlights (or glowsticks).
 Set the camera on a tripod or other sturdy surface, and ask them to “draw” a simple shape in the air with the light pointed towards the camera (after you’ve pressed the shutter).
 Start with a 14-second exposure setting, an aperture of f/8, and ISO 1600, then play around to see what results you get.